dfjdejulio/Runner/EXTENDED_README.md

-It was so simple, it was trivial to load into command-line projects, frameworks, servlets, and even mostly-Javaless JSPs (due to how JSTL could interact with bean properties, the only actualy Java code you needed in the JSP was the "execute" call).
+It was so simple, it was trivial to load into command-line projects, frameworks, servlets, and even mostly-Javaless JSPs (due to how JSTL could interact with bean properties, the only actually Java code you needed in the JSP was the "execute" call).
 It let me run core logic code on the command line for debugging and then deploy it all over the damned place.